-Meet Robert Lighthizer: The man who could decide if NAFTA lives or dies
+Meet Robert Lighthizer: the man who could decide if NAFTA lives or dies

 "His view of trade, he's had his whole adult life.
 Most of the time, he was a voice in the wilderness among the free traders," his older brother, James Lighthizer, says in an interview.
 "But he's always steadfastly, if not stubbornly, stuck to what I would call 'fair trade.'"

 He’s highly nationalistic.
 He’s well-matched with the President.
-They’re kindred spiritsFORMER DIPLOMAT Charles Blum
+They’re kindred spirits.FORMER DIPLOMAT Charles Blum

 Now, near the end of his career, Robert Lighthizer finds himself in an improbable situation: A Republican won the presidency by running on the same principles Mr. Lighthizer has long fought for, and he suddenly has the chance to reshape American trade policy.